 Other treatments include antibiotics, which battle infections that can make the condition worse.
 Bronchodilators help to open air passages and make breathing easier.
 Steroids can alleviate symptoms of asthma.
 They can be taken orally or inhaled.
 Oxygen therapy can also help make breathing easier.

 Pulmonary therapy or even moderate exercise such as walking can lessen symptoms.
-Some studies have indicated that yoga and tai chi can also help with symptoms (University of Maryland Medical Center, 2011).
+Some studies have indicated that yoga and tai chi can also help with symptoms.

 Often, people with emphysema experience anxiety and depression.
 Joining a support group can be beneficial.